CurtisNewbie/Android_ImageEncryptor/README.md

 # Android Image Encryptor/Decryptor

-This is an simple Android app that allows the user to encrypt images and browse the encrypted images.
+This is a simple Android app that allows you to protect your images through encryption.
+It is just like a *"vault"* for images.

 **This app is powered by**: